Revised and updated 21/1/2022

 Then she told me that we only had three weeks until performance day...….ack!

-And with a bit of too and froing on whatsapp with my client we had a working idea of our costume, a budget and even picked out the boots to go with.
+Chloe wanted to stick very closely to one of the costumes on the moodboard, and with a bit of too and froing on whatsapp we had a working idea of our costume, a budget and even picked out the boots to go with.

 Once the design was set I had just over two weeks to execute the design ready for show day.
 The next step was doing a bit of research and ordering the materials required.
-I had never used electrics in a costume before but I had a good idea that I would need to use luminescent wire, or EL wire to get the Tron-esque look that I was going for.
+I had never used electrics in a costume before so I had a lot of research to do and very little time to pull it all together.

 Sometimes synergy just happens, and that was the case with this costume....it just seemed to flow and develop itself.
 Until the electrics arrived anyway...

-I usually have a good grasp of what I need to do in advance, but I knew this one was going to stretch my skills as I had never worked with EL wire before ...and it completely put the frighteners on me at first.
-But my Mum and Dad are both electrical engineers....so I knew that if I knuckled down I could figure it out.
+I usually have a good grasp of what I need to do in advance, and I searched online to find tutorials and information.
+I knew this one was going to stretch my skills, but I was pretty sure I could figure it out.

 the costume needed to stretch in the right places but stay in place